 SST is an important parameter in the global climate system: it is a controlling variable in the exchange of heat, moisture, and gases between ocean and atmosphere; its patterns reveal subsurface oceanic variability; and long-term evolution of its global, regional and seasonal averages are potential indicators of climate change.
 The difficulty in making adequate estimates of SST can only be resolved by using satellite radiometers which provide self-consistent, global measurements on repeat cycles of hours to days.
 Long series of satellite measurements have great potential in climate research (e.g. Allen et al., 1994; Good et al., 2007).
 However, as stated in the National Research Council Report (2000), effective use of the measurements from these instruments, requires a clear understanding of the residual uncertainties in the derived SST fields.

 Although generally referred to as ‘global warming,’ the response of the climate system in general, and SST in particular, to the changing radiative forcing at the surface and through the atmosphere is not necessarily a uniform, monotonic increase in SST.
-Instead, changes are likely in patterns of SST distribution and temporal characteristics, with some regions warming and others cooling (e.g. Casey and Cornillon, 1999).
+Instead, changes are likely in spatial and temporal SST patterns, with some regions warming and others cooling (e.g. Casey and Cornillon, 1999).
 Also “fingerprint papers.”
-The regional and seasonal aspects of the potential climate-change signal in SST underscores the profound need to ensure that satellite-derived SST fields have well-understood error distributions and that these are not unknowingly contaminated by residual instrumental errors (i.e. related to differential solar heating round the orbit, see Brown et al., 1985) or geographically or temporally coherent uncertainties in the atmospheric corrections algorithms (i.e. tied to the distribution of atmospheric water vapor, see Minnett, 1990, or aerosols), both of which could lead to systematic regional and seasonal errors.
+The regional and seasonal aspects of the potential climate-change signal in SST underscores the profound need to ensure that satellite-derived SST fields have well-understood error distributions and that these are not unknowingly contaminated by residual instrumental errors (i.e. related to differential solar heating round the orbit, see Brown et al., 1985) or geographically or temporally coherent uncertainties in the atmospheric correction algorithms (i.e. tied to the distribution of atmospheric water vapor, see Minnett, 1990, or aerosols), both of which could lead to systematic regional and seasonal errors.

 Cloud screening algorithms